vietts/woocommerce-nocodb/telegram-notion-scheduler/SOLUTION_SUMMARY.md

 2. **Check Telegram** - Look for the premiere message in @probavas
 3. **Verify in Notion** - Status will change from "Programmato" to "Pubblicato"

-## Performance Note
+## Performance Optimization

 The system now:
-- Fetches all 1,154 posts (pagination)
+- **Fetches all 1,154 posts** using pagination
-- Filters to -20/+30 day window (~100-200 posts)
+- **Filters to today → +30 days window** (future posts only)
+  - ❌ No longer fetches past posts (-20 days)
+  - ✅ Only relevant future posts
-- Checks Status and Type on filtered set
+- Checks Status="Programmato" and Type on filtered set
 - Runs every 15 minutes

+**Result**: Significantly reduced processing on each check cycle while maintaining full coverage of upcoming posts.

 This is efficient and sustainable for production use.